JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 However, databases also started being increasingly used for data analytics, which has very different access patterns.
 Usually an analytic query needs to scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics (such as count, sum, or average) rather than returning the raw data to the user.
 For example, if your data is a table of sales transactions, then analytic queries might be:

 1. What was the total revenue of each of our stores in January?
-1. How many more bananas than usual did we sell during our latest promotion?
+2. How many more bananas than usual did we sell during our latest promotion?
-1. Which brand of baby food is most often purchased together with brand X diapers?
+3. Which brand of baby food is most often purchased together with brand X diapers?

 These queries are often written by business analysts, and feed into reports that help the management of a company make better decisions (business intelligence).
 In order to differentiate this pattern of using databases from transaction processing, it has been called online analytic processing (OLAP) [47].
-The difference between OLTP and OLAP is not always clear-cut, but some typical characteristics are listed in Table 3-1. (he meaning of online in OLAP is unclear; it probably refers to the fact that queries are not just for predefined reports, but that analysts use the OLAP system interactively for explorative queries.)
+The difference between OLTP and OLAP is not always clear-cut, but some typical characteristics are listed in Table 3-1. (the meaning of online in OLAP is unclear; it probably refers to the fact that queries are not just for predefined reports, but that analysts use the OLAP system interactively for exploratory queries.)

 ![oltp vs olap](./t3-1.oltp.vs.olap.png)